iFailatGitHub/Cytus-2-iM-OS-Archive/os_logs/Crystal PuNK_OS.md

 _No...
 It's not related to Miss Sherry Pauline's situation.
 It's just that... when I was releasing the defense system from the hacking... ugh...
 I ran into... some issues..._

 **Member D**<br>
-Chief, please return to your toom and get some rest.
+Chief, please return to your room and get some rest.

 **[Nora]**<br>
 _No, I'm fine.<br>